Originally written by RootsRated for Discover Los Angeles.

-Buckhorn is a little known gem tucked away off the Angeles Crest Highway, and is known for its higher elevation and cooler temps.
+Buckhorn Campground is a hidden gem tucked away off the Angeles Crest Highway, known for its higher elevation (6,300 feet) and cooler temps.
 Buckhorn is a great jumping off point for some of the best National Scenic Trails in Southern California.
 The Burkhart Trail, which leaves from camp, quickly intersects with both the Pacific Crest and Silver Moccasin trails.
 You can also hike up for some great views by heading to Waterman Mountain and Twin Peaks East.
 There is drinking water on-site, as well as pit toilets.
 Each campground comes with a picnic table, fire pit, and bear box.
-Bears have been seen in the area, so please be sure to secure your food.
-Sites cost $12 a night, and are first come, first served.
+Sites cost $12 a night and are first come, first served.

-Local Scoop: Take the Burkhart Trail out of camp to Cooper Canyon Falls.
-There you will enjoy one of the few swimming holes in Angeles National Forest.
+Local Scoop: Take the Burkhart Trail out of camp to Cooper Canyon Falls, one of the few swimming holes in Angeles National Forest.
 The falls are only 2.5 miles from camp, and the trail meanders along a creek the entire time, making for a charming afternoon hike.

 Miles from Downtown L.A: 50